-The following is a graphic illustration of total revenues by source (both operating and non-operating) used to fund the University's activities for the year ended June 30, 2021.
+The following is a graphic illustration of total revenues by source (both operating and non-operating) used to fund the University's activities for the year ended June 30, 2022.
 Critical recurring revenue sources such as state appropriations, Pell grants, capital bond proceeds, and capital gifts and grants are considered non-operating.

 Operating revenues primarily consist of tuition and fees, auxiliary enterprises and revenues from grants and contracts.
-Overall operating revenues decreased by \$14.3 million or 18% primarily due to a decrease of \$9.7 million in auxiliary enterprise revenues due to a pandemic reducing the number of students on campus during fiscal year 2021.
-Additional federal grants operating revenues decreased by \$4.1 million due to grant projects ending.
+Overall operating revenues increased by \$12.8 million or 19% primarily due to an increase of \$10.7 million in auxiliary enterprise revenues due to an increased number of students on campus during fiscal year 2022.
+Due to the COVID-19 pandemic, in FY 2021 the University experienced a decline in auxiliary enterprise revenue due to a decreased number of students living and dining on campus.

-The following is a graphic illustration of operating expenses for fiscal year 2021.
+The following is a graphic illustration of operating expenses for fiscal year 2022.

-Total operating expenses increased by \$11.1 million or 7%.
-Institutional support expenses increased by \$7.1 million mainly due to the spending of the HEERF award in fiscal year 2021 for mitigate the affects of the COVID-19 pandemic on campus operations.
-Scholarship and fellowship expenses increased by \$9.4 million or 71% due to the student emergency aid funds awarded to students through the HEERF award.
+Total operating expenses increased by \$31.9 million or 18%.
+Institutional support expenses increased by \$12 million and Auxiliary enterprises increased by \$10.1 million mainly due to the spending of the HEERF award in fiscal year 2022 to mitigate the affects of the COVID-19 pandemic on campus operations.
+Scholarship and fellowship expenses increased by \$6.9 million or 30% due to the student emergency aid funds awarded to students through the HEERF award.
 Financial aid scholarship awards also increased contributing to this increase.

-Net non-operating revenues increased by \$40.2 million or 48% due to increases of in state appropriations of \$10.0 million, and increase in the HEERF funds award to the University of \$31 million.
+Net non-operating revenues increased by \$7.9 million or 6% due to increases of in state appropriations of \$12.2 million, netted by a decrease in the HEERF revenues of \$4.8 million.